 Credential being earned: in general, a degree or certificate.
-However, there are many exceptions covering pursuing a second major, repeating coursework, etc. Refer to SELF Manual-pdf pages 6 to 7.
+However, there are many exceptions covering pursuing a second major, repeating coursework, etc. Refer to SFA-SELF pages 6 to 7.

 Program level: may be at either the undergraduate or graduate/professional level.
 Some variables like annual and lifetime loan limits vary depending on program level.